-Lawyers can pursue you if they think you have committed a crime.
-However, virtually every prosecutor knows that not paying a payday loan is not a crime and they won't even try to prosecute it.
-In fact, most payday lenders know that prosecutors don't have time for a payday lender to use state offices to collect their crazy debt and interest rates and won't even contact them.
-They will threaten to contact them in an attempt to scare you into paying.
+Lawyers may attempt to pursue you if they think you have committed a crime.
+However, most prosecutors understand that not paying a payday loan is not a criminal offense and will not even try to prosecute it.
+In fact, most payday lenders are aware that prosecutors don't have time for a payday lender to use state offices to collect their debt and interest rates and won't even contact them.
+They may threaten to contact them in an effort to scare you into paying.

 I've even seen payday lenders lie and say they're “Investigator Jones” to frighten a debtor into paying a debt.
 It is not a crime not to pay a payday loan.
 Payday lenders routinely go to court for criminal charges when borrowers don't have the funds to repay their loans on time, according to a Texas Appleseed report.
 A payday lender can only garnish your wages if you have a court order resulting from a lawsuit against you.